phaistos-networks/TANK/tank_encoding.md

 		if ((flags & TankFlags::BundleMsgFlags::UseLastSpecifiedTS) == 0)
 		{
-			creation ts in milliseconds:u64 					// See later for message timestamp assignment semantics }
+			creation ts:u64 					// See later for message timestamp assignment semantics
+										// You should use ms, but you may want to use us instead }
 		else
 		{
-			use the timestamp for the last message that had a timestamp set in this bundle }
+			// use the timestamp for the last message that had a timestamp set in this bundle }